ralph-uy-aes/homelab/university-resources/ICS-451-data-networks/lecture_10.md

 	- Class B are (128-191).(0-255).X.X, so N = /16
 	- Class C are (192-223).(0-255).(0-255).X, so N = /24
 - But at some point we ran out of IP addresses
-	- You can't connect anythin to the internet
+	- You can't connect anything to the internet
 	- Fortunately, IPv6 was being created at this time
 		- Added more bits, instead of 32 bits from IPv4, you now have 128 bits
-		- Because this is much larger, we are using hexadecimals instead of decimal -In order to use IPv6, every computer must be changed
+		- Because this is much larger, we are using hexadecimals instead of decimal
+	- In order to use IPv6, every computer must be changed
 		- You need to start upgrading servers to have IPv6 because it doesn't make sense for clients to upgrade first
 		- Now, most of your devices now have two IP addresses (v4 and v6) provided by the ISP